WeblateOrg/weblate/docs/admin/access.rst

 ------------------------

 These roles and groups are created upon installation.
-The built-in roles are always kept up to date by the databsae migration on upgrade and any custom changes will be lost.
+The built-in roles are always kept up to date by the database migration on upgrade and any custom changes will be lost.
 In case you want to define own set of permissions, please define a new role for that.